itanyag22/trace-speed-safety/METHODOLOGY.md

 The framework is designed to degrade gracefully in data-poor environments rather than fail.

-If Mapillary imagery is unavailable, Tier 2 uses network attribute proxies.
+If Mapillary imagery is unavailable, Tier 2 uses network attribute proxies instead.
 If contextual layers are absent, Tier 3 uses road class and land use defaults for VRU exposure.
 If probe data is missing for some segments, those segments receive neutral T1 scores and are scored on T2 and T3 only.
 If road class or land use classification is incomplete (as it is for approximately 71% of Maharashtra segments), the fallback environment profile is used and flagged in the output.

 This means the same pipeline can be applied to a data-rich national dataset and a data-sparse district dataset, producing outputs at different confidence levels but using the same methodology.
 Cross-country score comparison requires recalibration of the weights and thresholds to account for different data environments, which is why these parameters are externalized to a configuration file rather than hardcoded.